3scale-demos/3scale-toolbox-demo/management.md

 ~~~
 $ toolbox 3scale method apply --description="Modified by CLI" -n StateAlerts $DEST weather-alerts statealerts
 Applied method id: 26

-$ toolbox 3scale method list $DEST weather-alerts
-ID	FRIENDLY_NAME	SYSTEM_NAME	DESCRIPTION
-24	ActiveAlertsByArugment	activealertsbyarugment	Returns a list of alerts based on state as an argument.
-25	ActiveAlertsByURL	activealertsbyurl	Returns a list of alerts based on state as a url.
-26	StateAlerts	statealerts	Modified by CLI
 ~~~

 The toolbox can also delete methods by system-name as well.